Selliott456/Selliott456/README.md

 ### About
-I am a second career developer who loves to build things and work with great people.
-I work at Citymapper.
+Second career developer.
+I work at Breakroom.